 A New Start

 On September 5, 1967, Herndon High School moved to its present location on Bennett Street, and Herndon Intermediate School expanded to encompass the entire former high school campus.
 Much of the 1953 Herndon High School building remains in use today by Herndon Middle School, but the 1927 building was torn down in the early 1980s.
 During the 1966-67 school year, approximately 1,600 students were enrolled in Herndon High School.
 By the start of the 1970-71 school year, that number grew to approximately 2,300 students.
 Roughly that same number of students attend Herndon High School today.

 Another major change that happened to Herndon High School in the 1960s was the racial desegregation of public schools in Fairfax County.
-From 1870 to 1965, public schools in Fairfax County were segregated by race.
-Racial integration was a slow process, beginning in 1960 and culminating county-wide at the start of the 1965-66 school year.
+From 1870 to 1966, public schools in Fairfax County were segregated by race.
+Racial integration was a slow process, beginning in 1960 and culminating county-wide at the end of the 1965-66 school year.
 When Herndon High School first opened, only white children from the surrounding community were admitted.
 There was no high school for African-American children in Fairfax County until 1954 when Luther Jackson High School, an all-African-American high school opened in Merrifield.
 Prior to this time, African-American children had to pay tuition to attend high school in Washington, D.C., or, beginning in 1938, students could take a bus to a regional high school in Manassas.

 1968: Herndon becomes the first school in Fairfax County with a soccer team, and the Boys and Girls Gymnastics teams are formed.

 1984: The first NJROTC program in Fairfax County begins at Herndon High School and 90 students are enrolled.

 1985: Boys Soccer wins the AAA State Championship.

 1988: Boys Lacrosse begins as a sport and the SAGA Club begins.